 About the RiteCare Scottish Rite Childhood Language Program

-Today, there are SRCLP clinics, centers, and special programs operating or planned for children and therapists located throughout the United States.
+Today, there are over 170 SRCLP clinics, centers, and special programs operating or planned for children and therapists located throughout the United States.
 Each facility is staffed by speech-language pathologists or other trained personnel.
 Through the support of Scottish Rite members, these clinics, centers, and programs continue to increase.

-The value of this philanthropy has long been apparent.
 Tens of thousands of youngsters across the United States have been helped significantly.
 With the good work of dedicated clinicians and parents, the Scottish Rite has achieved successes that could only be imagined a few years back.
 Children who might have remained educationally behind for a lifetime can now talk, read, and lead productive lives.

 **We currently are updating our online directory of clinics, if you need assistance locating a facility in the meantime, please contact us at council@scottishrite.org or call 202–232–3579 (M–Th., 7 am to 5 pm ET).**